 - Caring for any wound or skin opening that requires a dressing.

 Gowns and gloves are not required for resident care activities other than those listed above, unless otherwise necessary for standard precautions.

 Note that unlike contact precautions, residents on EBPs are not restricted to their rooms.
 These residents can participate in group activities and move freely throughout the residential care facility, without special precautions.
 EBPs are only used when staff are providing care designated as high contact.

 - Implementation of PPE in Nursing Homes to Prevent Spread MDROs, CDC

 - Frequently Asked Questions (FAQs) about Enhanced Barrier Precautions in Nursing Homes, CDC

-- Recommendations for Prevention and Control of Targeted Multidrug-Resistant Organisms in Wisconsin Nursing Homes, DHS
+- Recommendations for Prevention and Control of Targeted Multidrug-Resistant Organisms in Wisconsin Nursing Homes (PDF) DHS

 Questions about HAIs?
 Contact us!